 Another interesting thing to note in the image above is that the search on the right for “UK industry news” has no AMP results.
 This is despite the news being heavily focused on UK Industry returning to recession.
 While this is one example and as such ultimate conclusions cannot be drawn, it would appear that not even all major news stories are warranted with Accelerated Mobile Page results.

 Perhaps the outlets opt to invest in using the AMP protocol for news stories that they deem to be more clickable.
 Maybe only time will tell.
 To bring this back to your website, whether service or product based, it is unlikely that there is an immediate requirement unless you are creating highly relevant and fresh content for topics that may generate significant interest.

 Google is clearly testing versions of the knowledge graph and various snippets within the SERPs; this position is also likely to change.

-To find out more about the latest search marketing news and how we can help your online business grow, contact the team.
+To find out more about the latest Digital marketing and SEO news and how we can help your online business grow, contact the team.